lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compressor sends the "length" Least Significant Bits.
 The decompressor combines with an OR operator the value received with the Target Value.

+\[NOTE\] using a complementary length may cause some trouble with variable length field.
+For example a URI-query such as key=1234 may be matched by TV="key=" MO=MSB(32), but CDF = LSB(xxx) since the length is not known.
+Should be better, either to specify again LSB(32) which means excluding the first 32 bits ?

 ## ESiid-DID, LAiid-DID CDF